History of agriculture in the Indian subcontinent: Early modern Era (1526–1857 CE)

-Colonial British Era (1757–1947 CE)
+Colonial Era (1857–1947 CE)

 Few Indian commercial crops—such as Cotton, indigo, opium, wheat, and rice—made it to the global market under the British Raj in India.
 The second half of the 19th century saw some increase in land under cultivation and agricultural production expanded at an average rate of about 1% per year by the later 19th century.
 Due to extensive irrigation by canal networks Punjab, Narmada valley, and Andhra Pradesh became centres of agrarian reforms.
 Roy (2006) comments on the Influence of the world wars on the Indian agricultural system:

 The British regime in India did supply the irrigation works but rarely on the scale required.
 Community effort and private investment soared as market for irrigation developed.
 Agricultural prices of some commodities rose to about three times between 1870 and 1920.

 A rich source of the state of Indian agriculture in the early British era is a report prepared by a British engineer, Thomas Barnard, and his Indian guide, Raja Chengalvaraya Mudaliar, around 1774.
 This report contains data of agricultural production in about 800 villages in the area around Chennai in the years 1762 to 1766.
 This report is available in Tamil in the form of palm leaf manuscripts at Thanjavur Tamil University, and in English in the Tamil Nadu State Archives.
 A series of articles in The Hindu newspaper in the early 1990s authored by researchers at The Centre for Policy Studies led by Shri Dharampal highlight the impressive production statistics of Indian farmers of that era.